 When you restore individual emails or a mailbox, the word RESTORED will appear in the Subject line of every email.
-This is enabled by default and can be turned off using the EGR Options menu, by selecting Options > Add 'RESTORED' to exported items > No.
+This is enabled by default and can be turned in using the EGR Options menu by selecting Options > Add 'RESTORED' to exported items > No.

 You can locate a mail item by browsing through the Exchange database in the console's left pane.
 Browsing for the items you want to restore is ideal when you know the mail item's location.

 You can locate a mail item by using the console's Search field.
 Searching for the items you want to restore is ideal when you do not know the mail item's location.
-Clicking next to the search term will open a drop down dialog that provides additional search parameters.
+Clicking in the Search box opens a drop-down dialog that can be used to enter search criteria.

 To perform a search:

-- Enter the search word into the search field.
-The word must be a whole word.
+- Enter the search word into the Search field.

 - Has words, searches for mail items that have words or phrases entered into the field.